Topics on this page

 When must state agencies provide you with an interpreter?

-If you have trouble speaking or understanding English and you need a service from an agency, most agencies must provide "oral language services".
+If you have trouble speaking or understanding English and you need a service from an agency, most agencies of the Maryland government must provide "oral language services."
 This means that the agency will provide an interpreter when you visit the agency's office.
 It also means that the agency will hire an interpreter who will be on the phone when you call for services.
 You are eligible for this type of help if all of the following are true.

 - The law requiring interpretation covers the state agency or program.
 See below for a list of agencies that are covered by the law.